Note: This article is not financial advice. Hubble Protocol does not endorse any of the tokens or platforms mentioned in this article.

 Ethereum allowed users to build decentralized applications (dApps) on its network, and one of the most popular use cases for dApps became decentralized finance (DeFi).

-DeFi Quickly Developed Into a Financial Powerhouse
+DeFi Quickly Developed Into a Blockchain Powerhouse

 The exact origins of DeFi can be debated for hours.
 Some have claimed that the birth of DeFi is traced back to the genesis of BTC, the world’s first decentralized crypto asset.
 Other sources assert that MakerDAO gave DeFi its first “significant use.”